BerlinUnited/berlinunited.github.io/docs/guides/setup/naoth_code_setup.md

     In Linux you need the following dependencies: cmake, gcc and g++ compiler, zlib, qtcreator, git, gettext, java, netbeans, libreadline-dev

-    NOTE: Cmake 4.x seems to raise compiler error.
-Use 3.x or lower?
+    ???
+"NOTE: Cmake 4.x seems to raise compiler error, use 3.x"
+        - download latest 3.x release: [https://cmake.org/download/](https://cmake.org/download/)
+        - check the PATH environment variable, if it contains `~/.local/bin`
+            - `echo $PATH | grep ".local/bin"`
+            - it should be before the system paths
+        - install  or copy it to `~/.local/`

     gettext is for compiling glib
     libreadline-dev is needed for our LUA experiments.